companieshouse/dapperdox.developer.ch.gov.uk/assets/sections/companies-house-identity-service/templates/guides/ServerWeb.md

 ### Verifying the access token
 - The web server can verify the access token before using it against other Companies House APIs.
-- To verify the access token the web server should make another request directly (not in the users browser) to the `/oauth/verify` endpoint.
+- To verify the access token the web server should make another request directly (not in the users browser) to the `/oauth2/verify` endpoint.

 ### Refreshing an access token
-- When the access token expires, the application can use the `/oauth/token` endpoint again to exchange the refresh token for a new access token.
+- When the access token expires, the application can use the `/oauth2/token` endpoint again to exchange the refresh token for a new access token.
 The `grant_type` must be set to `refresh_token` to exchange an refresh token for an access token.

+### Scopes

+Scopes are defined against API specs where they are required e.g. manipulate company data API specs for transactions and registered office address APIs.
+Where scopes are defined in API specs like these basic authorization (API keys) will not be allowed as scopes are only applicable when using OAuth2 bearer authorization.

+Scopes map to permissions against API resources using the full domain to the live resource with specific permissions appended to the end after a period.
+The domain is always the live version even when testing in the sandbox environment e.g. `https://identity.company-information.service.gov.uk/user/profile.read` should be used for permission to read the user profile whether you're integrating with the live or sandbox environment.

+When your software redirecte users to sign in with Companies House they will be shown a permission grant screen which will ask them to grant access for your software to perform specific actions.
+These actions will be mapped from the requested scopes e.g. `https://identity.company-information.service.gov.uk/user/profile.read` will ask for permission to read their user profile (i.e. email address).

 ## Example